Therac-25: Problem description

 The six documented accidents occurred when the high-current electron beam generated in X-ray mode was delivered directly to patients.
-Two software faults were to blame.
+Several software faults were to blame.
 One was when the operator incorrectly selected X-ray mode then in 8 seconds quickly changing to electron mode, which allowed the electron beam to be set for X-ray mode without the X-ray target being in place.
 A second fault allowed the electron beam to activate during field-light mode, during which no beam scanner was active or target was in place.

 Previous models had hardware interlocks to prevent such faults, but the Therac-25 had removed them, depending instead on software checks for safety.

+The first fault was corrected, but accidents would not stop, because a bit flag was being incremented instead of being set to non-zero, and so integer overflow still allowed the electron beam to be set for X-ray mode without the X-ray target being in place.

 The high-current electron beam struck the patients with approximately 100 times the intended dose of radiation, and over a narrower area, delivering a potentially lethal dose of beta radiation.
 The feeling was described by patient Ray Cox as "an intense electric shock", causing him to scream and run out of the treatment room.
 Several days later, radiation burns appeared, and the patients showed the symptoms of radiation poisoning; in three cases, the injured patients later died as a result of the overdose.